GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-elasticsearch/docs/BigQueryToElasticsearch/README.md

 * batchSizeBytes: Batch size in number of bytes.
 Default: 5242880 (5mb)
 * maxRetryAttempts: Max retry attempts, must be > 0.
 Default: no retries
 * maxRetryDuration: Max retry duration in milliseconds, must be > 0.
 Default: no retries
+* propertyAsIndex: A property in the document being indexed whose value specifies which _index to add the doc to (takes precendence over an index UDF)
-* JavaScriptIndexFnGCSPath: GCS path of storage location for JavaScript UDF to extract _index from row data
+* javascriptIndexFnGCSPath: GCS path of storage location for JavaScript UDF to extract _index from row data
-* JavaScriptIndexFnName: Function name for JavaScript UDF to extract _index from row data
+* javascriptIndexFnName: Function name for JavaScript UDF to extract _index from row data
+* propertyAsId: A property in the document being indexed whose value specifies which _id to use for the doc (takes precendence over an id UDF)
-* JavaScriptIdFnGCSPath: GCS path of storage location for JavaScript UDF to extract _id from row data
+* javascriptIdFnGCSPath: GCS path of storage location for JavaScript UDF to extract _id from row data
-* JavaScriptIdFnName: Function name for JavaScript UDF to extract _id from row data
+* javascriptIdFnName: Function name for JavaScript UDF to extract _id from row data
-* JavaScriptTypeFnGCSPath: GCS path of storage location for JavaScript UDF to extract _type from row data
+* javascriptTypeFnGCSPath: GCS path of storage location for JavaScript UDF to extract _type from row data
-* JavaScriptTypeFnName: Function name for JavaScript UDF to extract _type from row data
+* javascriptTypeFnName: Function name for JavaScript UDF to extract _type from row data
-* JavaScriptIsDeleteFnGCSPath: GCS path of storage location for JavaScript UDF to determine if row should be a delete operation (rather than create, index, or update)
+* javascriptIsDeleteFnGCSPath: GCS path of storage location for JavaScript UDF to determine if row should be a delete operation (rather than create, index, or update)
-* JavaScriptIsDeleteFnName: Function name for JavaScript UDF to determine if row should be a delete operation (rather than create, index, or update)
+* javascriptIsDeleteFnName: Function name for JavaScript UDF to determine if row should be a delete operation (rather than create, index, or update)
 * usePartialUpdate:  Whether to use partial document updates (update rather than create or index, allows partial document updates)
 * useBulkIndexRatherThanCreate: Whether to use index (allows upserts) rather than create (errors on duplicate _id) with Elasticsearch bulk requests